 Vaginal dryness is usually caused by low estrogen levels, which is why it affects those going through menopause and postmenopause.

-Pros and Cons of Coconut Oil
+Pros of Using Coconut Oil for Vaginal Dryness

 - It's cheap, making it a cost-effective alternative.

 - It's antibacterial and anti-fungal.
-So, it can be lubricating and prevent yeast infections.

 - It is easy to find in most grocery stores.